TruebitProtocol/truebit-eth/README.md

 ```
 will initialize a new Solver 20 blocks behind the current block and recover the intermediate events.

-## Platform fees
+## Platform Fees

-Solvers and Verifiers will each pay a Platform Fee of 0.005 ETH per task.
-There is no Platform Fee for Verifiers.
+Task Submitter and Solvers will each pay a Platform Fee of 0.005 ETH per task.
+There is no Platform Fee for Verifiers, however they must pay the usual gas costs for sending transactions.

 ## Faster IPFS uploads and downloads